-|Type||Regular Group, Club, & Team have the same functionality in Edsby 2012.
-Professional Learning Community is the only group with a Course Plan.|
+|Type||Regular Group, Club, & Team have the same functionality.
+A Professional Learning Community includes a Course Plan.|

-|Upload||Choose your group’s icon by clicking Browse and locating a suitable jpg or png file from your computer.
-The image file will automatically scale to the dimensions of the group icon.
-If you don’t choose an icon the standard group icon will be used.|
+|Picture||Use the standard group icon or choose the group’s icon by clicking Browse and locating a jpg or png file from the computer.
+Drag and drop is also supported.
+The image file will automatically scale to the dimensions of the group icon.|

 |Invite People||Controls who can invite other people to this group.|

-|Make Posts||Controls who can post Notes and reply to Notes.|
+|Make Posts||Controls who can post Notes, reply to Notes, and create Polls.|

 |Edit Knowledge Base||Controls who can create, edit, and delete Knowledge Base entries.|